House takes up $2.2 trillion coronavirus bill, as Trump blasts holdout congressman

 Democratic Representative Dean Phillips asked Massie on Twitter to let his colleagues know if he intended to delay the bill’s passage “RIGHT NOW so we can book flights and expend about $200,000 in taxpayer money to counter your principled but terribly misguided stunt.”

 The United States surpassed China and Italy on Thursday as the country with the most coronavirus cases.
-The number of U.S. cases passed 85,000, and the death toll exceeded 1,200.
+The number of U.S. cases passed 82,000, and the death toll reached almost 1,200.

-The Labor Department on Thursday reported the number of Americans filing claims for unemployment benefits surged to 3.28 million, the highest level ever.
+The Labor Department reported the number of Americans filing claims for unemployment benefits surged to 3.28 million, the highest level ever.

 Reporting by David Morgan, Doina Chiacu, Richard Cowan, Susan Cornwell and Patricia Zengerle; Writing by Patricia Zengerle and Andy Sullivan; Wditing by Lincoln Feast and Jonathan Oatis